EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * The input keying material (IKM) SHALL be the ECDH shared secret G_XY (calculated from G_X and Y or G_Y and X) as defined in Section 12.4.1 of {{RFC8152}}.

-Example: Assuming the use of HMAC 256/256 the extract phase of HKDF produces PRK_2e as follows:
+Example: Assuming the use of SHA-256 the extract phase of HKDF produces PRK_2e as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK_2e = HMAC-SHA-256( salt, G_XY )